anitham2009/account/README.md

    - Get saved Current account by customer id.
    - While creating new current account it will invoke transaction service to store transaction of that account.
    	 If transaction fails/unable to connect transaction service then created account will be deleted.
-   - Circuit breaker pattern is applied to the resource
+   - Circuit breaker pattern is applied to the resource in account service -Minimum number of call is set to 5
    - Integration Test (TransactionControllerIntegrationTest.java)
    - Unit test
    - Created CI/CD pipeline to deploy application in Azure Kubernetes service